My Quiet Kitchen

 Soak

-• Add the oats to the bowl of water.
-Open one digestive enzyme capsule and dump the powder into the bowl (discard the capsule).
-Stir very well, and set aside for 30 to 45 minutes (I like to stir occasionally during this time).
-After 30 minutes, the water should taste lightly sweet.
-If it doesn't, either the enzymes aren't working properly or the water wasn't the correct temperature.
-If you think the water was too cool, microwave the bowl for 20 to 30 seconds to raise the temperature, and check again in 15 minutes.
+• Pour the hot water into the bowl with the oat flour and enzymes, and stir well.
+For reference, use a spoon to taste the oat water (will be very bland).
+Set aside for 30 to 45 minutes.
+I like to stir occasionally during this time.
+After 30 minutes, taste the water again.
+It should now taste lightly sweet.
+If it doesn't, either the enzymes used aren't effective or the water wasn't the correct temperature.
+If you think the water was too cool, microwave the bowl for about 30 seconds to raise the temperature, and check again in 15 minutes.

 Blend and Strain